-Brand performance, or rather proving brand performance, is one of the most elusive parts of business.
-Every marketing manager knows that it is their job to get the word out there about the brand and to have as many people talking about it as possible.
+Brand performance, or rather proving brand performance, is one of the most elusive parts of our creed.
+Every brand and marketing manager knows that it is their job to get the word out there about their brand and to make people not just talk, but also shop your product.
 However, knowing how well you are doing this can be difficult to pinpoint.
-It’s impossible to know if the whole world knows of, let alone talks about, your brand.
-This can make it difficult when you need to talk to your boss about your budget.
-If you have no results or hard data to show them regarding brand awareness, then they might not be so incentivized to bump your budget up…

 What is Brand Performance?

 Brand performance reflects the brand’s desirability and profitability.
 It’s the grand sum of actions you pursue to ensure high brand awareness, positive brand perception, and strong brand recall among target audiences — that will all eventually lead to more sales.

 But given that both “brand” and “perception” are lofty non-quant concepts, some marketers find the brand performance metric confusing.